bryleen1/22MARENABLE1-flask-project/README.md

 * Delete – Removing individual tasks from the database

 ## **Project design**
-After coming up with the project idea, I brainstormed my ideas for the app and then used the MoSCoW  prioritisation technique to decide what a minimum viable product would look like.
+After coming up with the project proposal, I brainstormed my ideas for the app and then used the MoSCoW  prioritisation technique to decide what a minimum viable product would look like.

 **Must have**
 1. A column with tasks and a column that shows the date the column was added
 2. An external database hosted on the cloud